 - Mozzarella cheese

 Pizza Topping Calzones are the easiest type of calzones you could possibly make.
-You want to know why?
+Want to know why?

 Because all you need is some dough, and whatever pizza toppings you happen to have on hand.
 As far as the pizza dough, I like to use this super simple pizza dough, whether I’m making pizza or a calzone.

-All you’re going to do is make the dough, press it out as much as you’d like (if you like a thin crust pizza… you’ll want to make a thinner dough for your calzone).
+All you’re going to do is make the dough, press it out as much as you’d like (if you like a thin crust pizza… you’ll want to make a thinner dough for your Pizza Calzones).